kikobar/uparcel/README.md

 **Objective**

-This Python scripts allow you place, track and delete delivery requests using the uParcel API.
+This Python scripts allows to place, track and delete delivery requests using the uParcel API.

 **Requirements**